 In November 2019, the Company filed an Investigational New Drug Application ("IND") to commence Phase 2b testing of SUBA-Itraconazole as a treatment for late-stage, castrate resistant prostate cancer (this product candidate is referred to as SUBA-Itraconazole Prostate).
 In December 2019, the Company received authorization from FDA to launch such Phase 2b of SUBA-Itraconazole Prostate.
-The Company's 2020 goal for SUBA-Itraconazole Prostate is (assuming it obtains adequate funding and assuming no material delays due to the novel coronavirus outbreak) to commence the human testing of SUBA-Itraconazole Prostate in conjunction with chemotherapy for the treatment of late-stage prostate cancer.
+The Company's 2020 goal for SUBA-Itraconazole Prostate is (assuming it obtains adequate funding and assuming no material delays due to the novel coronavirus outbreak or any recurrences of such outbreak) to commence the human testing of SUBA-Itraconazole Prostate in conjunction with chemotherapy for the treatment of late-stage prostate cancer.